Community Convos

 The program offers what Peter Wayne at the Osher Center for Integrative Health at the Harvard University Medical School describes as “thinking globally, acting extremely locally.”

-We believe this inner-to-outer personal growth and connection is one of the greatest gifts we can offer to our children, communities, and the planet.
+We believe this inner-to-outer personal growth and connection is one of the greatest gifts we can offer to our communities and the planet.

-The work of TCU CALM Studies and the Mind Body Ecology Institute inspires reverence for the preciousness of life in all its richness while promoting personal well-being, collective flourishing, and responsible eco living – a foundation that fosters opportunity, growth, and action.
+Our work inspires reverence for the preciousness of life in all its richness while promoting personal well-being, collective flourishing, and responsible eco living – a foundation that fosters opportunity, growth, and action.

-Our flourishing future begins within and with the land!
+Our flourishing future begins within and with nature!

 Facilitators